phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_tumbling_frequencies.md

 all_dist_std = np.std(all_distance, axis = 1)
 ~~~

-And plot the average distance to center vs. time.
+We then plot the average distance to the goal over time for each frequency, where each tumbling frequency is assigned a different color.

 ~~~ python
 #Below are all for plotting purposes